Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Related Work

 \subsection{Robustness and Quality Metrics}

-Parallel to the evolution of caging, grasp quality measures that quantify the goodness of a grasp have been a significant line of research.
-A comprehensive review by Roa et al. \cite{roa2015grasp} categorizes quality measures based on contact points and hand configurations, providing a systematic framework for evaluating grasp quality.
-Grasp Wrench Space (GWS) \cite{pollard1996synthesizing} has been a useful tool to determine the quality of a grasp.
-Several metrics derived from the GWS can quantify the ``goodness'' of a grasp, such as the volume of the GWS \cite{miller1999examples}, the largest perturbation wrench the grasp can resist in any direction \cite{ferrari1992planning}, etc. More recently, Lin et al. \cite{lin2015task} introduce a task-specific grasp quality criterion based on the distribution of task disturbance, exemplifying the importance of task-specific optimization of grasps.
+Most research in manipulation robustness focuses on grasp quality measures.
+A comprehensive review by Roa et al. \cite{roa2015grasp} categorizes classical quality measures based on contact configurations and wrench space profiles.
+Many metrics are derived from Grasp Wrench Space (GWS) \cite{pollard1996synthesizing}, which constructs a wrench cone formed by grasping contacts, such as the volume of the GWS \cite{miller1999examples}, the largest perturbation wrench the grasp can resist in any direction \cite{ferrari1992planning}, etc. Lin et al. \cite{lin2015task} introduce a task-specific grasp quality criterion based on the distribution of task disturbance, exemplifying the importance of task-specific optimization of grasps.
 Xu et al. \cite{xu2020minimal} propose minimal work as a grasp quality metric to plan grasps for 3D deformable hollow objects considering wrench resistance.
 Machine learning approaches are also employed to predict grasp success based on data labels derived from analytic quality metrics \cite{saxena2008learning}.
-This line of research thoroughly investigates wrench-based quality metrics for prehensile grasping, especially force closure grasps.
 For non-prehensile manipulation, a framework of quasi-static wrench-based analysis is presented for balancing grasps in \cite{krug2018evaluating}.
 Makapunyo et al. \cite{makapunyo2013measurement} employ sampling-based methods to determine a quality metric for partial caging.
-In contrast to the previous literature, our work aims to provide a new paradigm for robustness characterization that is independent of wrench information.
-We focus instead on analyzing energy margin and dynamic caging within kinodynamic settings.
-Thereby, we aim to encapsulate a broader spectrum of manipulation scenarios, offering a more global and adaptable framework for assessing manipulation robustness and success in dynamically evolving environments.
+While previous work mostly focuses on first-order and instantaneous analysis to quantify how good an action is under position or object wrench uncertainty, we use caging to characterize robustness through a more global analysis, with the ability to take into account many hard-to-model effects, such as contact changes and friction uncertainty.